Chapter 9: Back in action

 He started walking, but in the opposite direction, away from Grimmjow's room.
 Seeing as he would only be getting in the way if he stayed here, Ichigo decided to go home.
 The others probably wouldn't even notice he was gone, being too absorbed in their strategy meeting.
 Heading straight for the front door, he grabbed his bag, put his shoes back on and walked right out.
 He quickly typed out a text message letting Chad know he was leaving before promptly switching the phone off.
 What he needed right now was some alone time.
 He stubbornly refused to look behind him as he went.

-Urahara meanwhile, looked at Ichigo's retreating back.
+Urahara meanwhile, was watching Ichigo's retreating back.
 The older man sighed wearily.
 It wasn't hard for him to imagine how Ichigo was feeling right now.
 He had heard the entire conversation between him and Grimmjow while standing in the stairway.
 He honestly hadn't meant to eavesdrop, but they had been pretty loud and he didn't want to intrude on them by suddenly walking out into the hallway either.

 While Jaegerjaquez-san's words had been harsh, perhaps that was just what Ichigo needed to get out of his rut.
 But even if Ichigo did decide to look for a way to regain his powers, would he succeed?
 Most likely not.
 Urahara had already looked for a way to do it, but had come up with nothing so far.
 The logical part of his mind said that he should just leave things the way they are, and not take any unnecessary risks just to help out one person.